cakephp/docs/en/deployment.rst

   disabled.
 * Core CakePHP caches duration are defaulted to 365 days, instead of 10 seconds as in development.
-* Error views are less informative, and display generic error messages instead of detailed error messages with stack traces.
+* Error views are less informative, and generic error pages are displayed instead of detailed error messages with stack traces.
 * PHP Warnings and Errors are not displayed.

 In addition to the above, many plugins and application extensions use ``debug``